Atina, Lazio: Main sights

 The walls, of carefully worked polygonal blocks of stone, are still preserved in parts: their enclosure is larger than the modern town.
 The sawn blocks perfectly match and fit together in order to settle a seismic resistant structure over millenniums, therefore earthquakes could not break up or damage the existing construction.
-Nowaday, the way the blocks were cut and carried it’s still a mystery that indeed later populations have not replied the interlacement of the polygonal masonry.
-It is important to clarify that the cyclopean fortification come in two types: polygonal and squared.
+Nowaday, the way the blocks were cut and carried it’s still a mystery that indeed later populations have not replicated the interlacement of the polygonal masonry.

+The cyclopean fortification come in two types: polygonal and squared.
 The polygonal blocks within a sophisticate groove interlacement whereas the work surfaces are sawed or not manufactured.
 On the other hand, the squared blocks are settled following parallel plans and worked with chisel.
 One of these remains is a boundary stone relating to the assignation of lands in the time of the Gracchi, of which six other examples have been found in Campania and Basilicata.